 Sunday mornings from 9:15-10:15 a.m. in classrooms by grade from pre-school through high school.

-Open to ages eleven years and up, First Bells practices Sunday mornings late August through May from 8:45-9:15 a.m. before Sunday school.
-This choir plays one to two Sundays each month September through May and at occasional Wednesday evening worship services, especially during Advent and Lent.
-Another handbells group meets Wednesdays at 5:30 P.M.
+Open to ages eleven years and up, First Bells practice Sunday mornings late August through May from 8:45-9:15 a.m. before Sunday school.
+Lutheran Ringers practice on Wednesday evenings late August through May from 5:30-6:25 p.m.
+Both choirs play one or two Sundays each month September through May and at occasional Wednesday evening worship services, especially during Advent and Lent.
 You may join either group.
+Please see Wayne Poore for more information.

 For our Junior Youth, grades 5-8, and our Senior Youth, grades 9-12, events are announced after worship and by email, newsletter, and/or posted online.